Charlie-Huang/Tensorflow_Object_Tracking_Video/README.md

   - Python;

 All the Python library necessary could be installed easily trought pip install package-name.
-If you want to follow a guide to install the requirements here is the link for a [tutorial](https://github.com/DrewNF/Build-Deep-Learning-Env-with-Tensorflow-Python-OpenCV) I wrote for myself.
+If you want to follow a guide to install the requirements here is the link for a [tutorial](https://github.com/DrewNF/Build-Deep-Learning-Env-with-Tensorflow-Python-OpenCV) I wrote for myself and for a course of Deep Learning at UPC.

 ## 3.YOLO Script Usage
 ### i.Setting Parameters